 Building Setback - The minimum horizontal distance between a lot line and the wall or parapet of a building.
 Buildings may be required to setback from front, side, or rear lot lines.

-Building Stepback - A stepback requires that any portion of a building above a certain height is pulled away from a property line.
+Building Stepback - A stepback requires that any portion of a building above a certain height is further pushed-in towards the center of the property.